reritom/Launcher/README.md

 Note the bot model has been defined as part of the flight plan, because the flight plan is defined for a given payload, and we assume certain payloads will require certain bot models.

+This simulation shows the energy deficit for this flight plan:
+GIF TIME

 To make this into fully defined flight plan, we need to consider the energy deficit, and then determine the solution.
 Practically, we do this by considering the following variables:
 - The charge time remaining when we want to perform the refuel (remaining_flight_time_at_refuel)